IBM/cloud-native-starter/README.md

 Follow these [instructions](LocalEnvironment.md) to set up the local environment with Minikube and Istio.
 This should not take longer than 30 minutes.

+### Setup for IBM Cloud Kubernetes Service

+If you would like to run Cloud Native Starter not locally but on IBM Cloud Kubernetes Service, follow these [instructions](IKS-Deployment.md).

 ### Deployment